oracle-livelabs/apex/social-media-app/7-customize-the-card/7-customize-the-card.md

         - Icon: **fa-heart &USER\_REACTION\_CSS.** (including the period).
 The **USER\_REACTION\_CSS** column is defined in the query for this CARDS region

-        - **CSS Classes**: **js-heart-button** (which will be used by our Dynamic Action JavaScript later.)
+        - CSS Classes : **js-heart-button**

         ![Property Editor](images/button-properties.png)

         If you run the app now, the button will cause a JavaScript error because the necessary code hasn’t been added yet.
 We will fix this after creating the DELETE button.

 ## Task 2: Create a Delete Button